KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 In v3.0, we added two additional functionalities.
 First, it is possible to constrain the estimated muscle activations based on experimental EMG.
 Second, there is the possibility to, concurrently with solving the muscle redundancy problem, estimate parameters of the modelled muscle-tendon units by using experimental data, i.e. EMG and ultrasound data.
 Optimal fiber length, tendon slack length and tendon stiffness can be set as free variables within the muscle redundancy problem.
 Experimentally measured fiber lengths can be tracked (US-tracking), the tracking error is a part of the objective function.
 Details on this parameter estimation problem can be found in Delabastita et al. 2020 (https://link.springer.com/article/10.1007/s10439-019-02395-x).
 Collected EMG can either be tracked (EMG-tracking) or imposed exactly (EMG-driven).
 Details on using EMG data in the parameter estimation can be found in Falisse 2016 (https://ieeexplore.ieee.org/document/7748556).
 Another important feature is that the user can estimate muscle-tendon parameters over different trials of the same movement or from different movements.
 This allows for more reliable parameter estimation.
 We reckon that for solving the muscle redundancy problem OpenSim Moco (https://www.biorxiv.org/content/10.1101/839381v1) might be a more user-friendly and straightforward alternative.
 However, our software allows the combination of different trials to estimate muscle-tendon parameters.
 Another difference is in that we use automatic differentiation, which drastically reduces the computation time, while this is not (yet) enabled in Moco.

+In v4.0, we upgraded the code such that the user can now input multiple trials with varying number of degrees of freedom.

 ## Structure of the code